 Important: We can’t recommend specific computer models, as requirements for particular courses and your own individual needs will vary, but there are many buying guides on the internet offering advice which may prove useful when planning your personal computer requirements.

-You will be provided access to 5TB of personal storage space, via OneDrive.
+You will be provided access to your personal online storage space via OneDrive.
 We recommend you store files to OneDrive rather than on the hard drive, so you can access relevant files from multiple devices and locations.

-For web browsing requirments, as a minimum, you will need access to relevant applications such as Google Chrome or Microsoft Edge.
+For web browsing requirements, as a minimum, you will need access to relevant applications such as Google Chrome or Microsoft Edge.

 The University uses the Microsoft Office 365 application suite.
 Students can download a copy of Microsoft Office 365 on up to five devices, for free.
 As well as the standard applications such as Word and PowerPoint, Office 365 lets you access your email (via Outlook), files (on OneDrive) and to collaborate with colleagues (via Teams).

-Important: Find out more about working from home on the IT website, here.
+Important: Find out more about working from home on the IT website.

 We will provide the software you need for your course.
-This will often be through Windows Virtual Desktop (WVD).
-WVD Provides a similar desktop experience to that on the computer clusters on campus or AppsAnywhere
+This will often be through Azure Virtual Desktop (AVD).
+AVD Provides a similar desktop experience to that on the computer clusters on campus or AppsAnywhere.

 All students have free access to the eduroam wireless network.
 If you're living in one of the University’s halls of residence you will also be able to connect to the wired network from your bedroom.
 Many laptops cannot connect to wired networks, but you can get an adaptor for around £10-15, and your residence site office can provide you with an ethernet cable.